miguel-arrf/miguel-arrf/README.md

-<h3 align="center">What are you doing here?
-You must be cool!
-I'm Miguel, nice to meet you! :star_struck:</h3>
+<h3 align="left">I'm a Founding Engineer at Usawa Care, building the future of health tech.</h3>

----
+Cool stuff but clearly not as exciting as Usawa Care:

-- 📫 I am currently working as a **Tech Lead at Halo, a Unbabel project**, doing Full-Stack + iOS engineer.
-I'm one of the 3 engineers in the technical founding team.
+- On a previous life (a few months ago) I was a Tech Lead at Halo, a Unbabel project, doing Full-Stack + iOS engineer.
   - We've been on the Web Summit main center stage and at the United Nations AI for Good Global Summit.
 We've recently announced a partnership with **OpenAI**.

 - I won, twice, the **Apple Swift Student Challenge Award**.